 It is really important that you continue to give your Tripawd plenty of exercise.
 Some people make the mistake of thinking that they should exercise their pet less and this not only means your dog could feel less stimulated and enriched, leading to behaviour problems, but it also means that your dog could lose their fitness and muscle definition and it is important that they retain this to help them function at their best on three legs.

 When they first have an amputation it is important that you build up their exercise again gradually.
 Shorter and more frequent walks would be better, allowing them plenty of opportunity to sniff can tire them out well.
 You should also consider the types of activity you are taking part in to make sure that you are not putting too much strain on their existing joints.
 Whilst they could still take part in agility, for example, you would need to consider the height of the jumps.
-Swimming can be a popular exercise for your dog if they like the water as this puts minimal strain on their joints.
+Swimming can be a popular exercise for three legged dogs if they like the water as this puts minimal strain on their joints.

 Exercise is extremely important for a Tripawd.
-Low impact activities, like swimming, will put less strain on the three remaining limbs and this can help prevent joint problems
+Low impact activities, like swimming, will put less strain on the three remaining limbs and this can help prevent joint problems with those three legs

-Watching a Tripawds Waistline Is Very Important
+Watching a Tripawd’s Waistline Is Very Important

 If your Tripawd is overweight this can put a lot of extra strain on their joints